nf-core/website/markdown/developers/sync.md

 There are rare cases, when the synchronisation needs to be triggered manually, i.e. it was not executed during an `nf-core/tools` release on Github, or when you want to perform a targeted sync.

-Note that automated PR system is only applicable to proper nf-core pipelines, homemade pipelines based on nf-core standards/modules created with ```nf-core create``` have to be updated following this manual synchronisation procedure.
+Note that automated PR system is only applicable to official nf-core pipelines, homemade pipelines based on nf-core standards/modules created with ```nf-core create``` have to be updated following this manual synchronisation procedure.

 You can do so by running the `nf-core sync` command: